carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > Data normalization - text
 {: .callout}

-Preprocessing data can include imputing __missing values__, checking the consistency of the data's features, choosing how to deal with any __outliers__, removing duplicate values, and converting all features into a format that is usable by a machine elarning algorithm.
+Preprocessing data can include imputing __missing values__, checking the consistency of the data's features, choosing how to deal with any __outliers__, removing duplicate values, and converting all features into a format that is usable by a machine learning algorithm.
 Ther are a variety of methods and tools for data __normalization__ and preprocessing.

 However, learning these methods and tools is outside the scope of this workshop because as preprocessing strategies are specific to both a dataset's domain and the technology used to gather the data.
-Thoughout this workshop we will assume that all of the data has already been preprocessed.
+Throughout this workshop we will assume that all of the data has already been preprocessed.

 > ## Software
 >